tds455/tds455/README.md

 # Hi, I'm Tom

-I am a self-taught developer and technician based out of Hyogo, Japan with 7 years experience in hardware, network, infrastructure and support roles.
-Currently looking for opportunities in cloud engineering / hardware, network / technical support and web / backend development.
+I'm an IT professional based out of Hyogo, Japan.

 Please feel free to get in touch on any of my socials!